ophwug/docs/README.md

 * The device does not power on.
 * The device has intermittent power issues.
+* The device does not go into "on-road" mode.
+It is stuck at the home screen.
+  * The IGN line isn't making its way through the ODB-C cable properly.
 * You get random errors in openpilot such as, but not limited to:
   * "Car Unrecognized"
   * "CAN Bus Error"